Helenpham1097/document/content/collections/pages/support-management.md

     type: pricing_table
     enabled: true
     iconamic: list-checks
-    title: 'Managed services - Packages and pricing'
+    title: 'Packages & pricing'
     description: 'Your selected services will apply across your whole team and all the servers and containers that you run.
-To add Managed Services, log into Webslice and head to your team settings.'
+To upgrade your Support & Management, log into Webslice and head to your team settings.'
   -
     id: ltxrr6i7
     template: /general_content/_multiple_text_columns